 - Feelings of worthlessness or guilt

-It is crucial to recognise that depression is not a normal part of ageing, & you do not need to cope with it alone.
-Treatments are available to help you regain your enjoyment & quality of life.
+It is crucial to recognise that depression is not a normal part of ageing and you do not need to cope with it alone.
+Treatments are available to help you regain your enjoyment and quality of life.

 It can often be difficult to know what to say to someone who is depressed.
-Please be sure to treat the person with respect by displaying patience & understanding, listening carefully, & not blaming them for their illness.
+Please be sure to treat the person with respect by displaying patience and understanding, listening carefully, and not blaming them for their illness.